-- 1. Stop the Policy Server instance. - Windows: Use the Services tool to stop Websense Policy Server. - Linux: Use the /opt/Websense/WebsenseDaemonControl command to stop Policy Server. - 2.
-Navigate to the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin or /opt/Websense/bin/) and make a backup copy of config.xml in another location. - 3.
-Open the original config.xml file in a text editor and navigate to the BrokerService container:
+- 1. Stop the Policy Server instance. - Linux: Use the /opt/Websense/WebsenseDaemonControl command to stop Policy Server. - Windows: Use the Services tool to stop Policy Server.

+- 2. Navigate to the bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin or /opt/Websense/bin/) and make a backup copy of config.xml in another location. - Open the original config.xml file in a text editor and navigate to the BrokerService container: